 Conclusions and hypothesis

-A debate destined to last for a long time
+A debate destined to continue

 Samuele Corrente Naso and Daniela Campus